Rogers, Arkansas

 Rogers is a city in Benton County, Arkansas, United States.
-Located in the Ozarks, it is part of the Northwest Arkansas region, one of the fastest growing metro areas in the country.
+The population was 69,908 at the 2020 census, and was estimated at 75,639 in 2024, making it the sixth-most populous city in the state.
+Located in the Ozarks, it is part of the three-county Northwest Arkansas metropolitan area, which had 546,725 residents in 2020.

 Rogers was the location of the first Walmart store, whose corporate headquarters is located in neighboring Bentonville.
 The city was also the location of the first 7 Brew coffeehouse.
 Daisy Outdoor Products, known for its air rifles, has both its headquarters and its Airgun Museum in Rogers.
-The city houses a popular shopping center, the Pinnacle Hills Promenade, and a music venue, the Walmart AMP, that has housed performances by big-name artists and local performers.
+The city houses a popular shopping center, the Pinnacle Hills Promenade, and a music venue, the Walmart Arkansas Music Pavilion (a.k.a.
+Walmart AMP), that has hosted performances by big-name artists and local performers.

-As of the 2020 US Census, the city had a population of 69,908.
-In 2022, the estimated population was 72,999 making it the sixth-most populous city in the state.
-Northwest Arkansas is the 98th biggest metropolitan area by population in the United States, with 576,403 inhabitants as of the 2022 U.S. Census Estimate.

 History

 Rogers was named after Captain Charles W. Rogers, who was vice-president and general manager of the St. Louis and San Francisco Railway, also known as the Frisco.
 The town was established in 1881, the year the Frisco line arrived; it was at this time the area residents honored Captain Rogers by naming it for him.
 The community was incorporated on June 6, 1881.
 In 1883, Rogers became the starting point of the Bentonville Railroad, which linked the town with Bentonville, about six miles.
 That line, under its subsequent owner the Arkansas and Oklahoma Railroad, later extended as far as Grove, Oklahoma.
 Today, only the Rogers-to-Bentonville segment remains in use.